 International Opportunities

-Our university and programs pride ourselves on our international opportunities for experiential learning.
-We regularly engage in interprofessional and intraprofessional abroad trips to Haiti and Morocco for course credit.
+Shenandoah University and the OT programs pride ourselves on our international opportunities for experiential learning.
+We regularly engage in interprofessional and intraprofessional abroad trips to places such as Spain, Ecuador, and Morocco for course credit.
 We are always open to new opportunities for expanding our collaborations abroad.
+Learn more about education abroad at Shenandoah!

 Related Programs